myRentokil

 Using fire to remove a wasp nest is a very dangerous task and is not a successful way to get rid of wasps.

 Wasp nests are made from a thin papery substance.
 Wasps create this by chewing wood into a pulp, which makes it extremely flammable.
-Because of this, burning a wasp nest can often lead to not only your property catching fire, suffering from burns yourself.
+Because of this, burning a wasp nest can often lead to not only your property catching fire, but also to you suffering from burns yourself.

 To add this, setting fire to a wasp nest will not successfully kill all the wasps inhabiting the nest.
-Any surviving wasp will quite become extremley annoyed at you for burning down their owb, resulting in them starting to attack not only yourself but any bystanders.
+Any surviving wasp will become extremely annoyed at you for burning down their own, resulting in them starting to attack not only you but also any bystanders.

-Destroying a wasp nest with a bat/racket is another talked about DIY solution.
-To be honest, this is the least intelligent idea for removing a wasp nest yourself.
+Destroying a wasp nest with a bat/racket is another talked-about DIY solution.
+This is the least intelligent idea for removing a wasp nest yourself.

-This method of DIY wasp nest removal puts you in close proximity to the hive, which is often enough aggravate them to trigger an attack.
+This method of DIY wasp nest removal puts you in proximity to the hive, which is often enough aggravating them to trigger an attack.

-The best way to remove a wasp nest is contacting a pest control professional.
-It may seem like an easy job, but a pest control technician is professionally trained to handle and remove wasp nests in a safe and efficient manner.
+The best way to remove a wasp nest is to contact a pest control professional.
+It may seem like an easy job, but a pest control technician is professionally trained to handle and remove wasp nests safely and efficiently.

 If you are still adamant that you can and want to remove a wasp nest yourself, it is highly advised that you: